 Taubman Emerging Scholar Rajesh Rao, MD, has been selected as the inaugural Leonard G. Miller Professor of Ophthalmology and Visual Science.

-A formal installation ceremony and reception will take place on June 11 at U-M’s U-M W.K.
+A formal installation ceremony and reception took place on June 11 at U-M’s W.K.
 Kellogg Eye Center.
+Attendees included Dr. Rao’s colleagues and family, in addition to Mr. Miller, the benefactor whose gift made possible this endowed professorship.

 Dr. Rao, a retinal surgeon and physician-researcher, was appointed as a Taubman Emerging Scholar in 2015 through a gift to the institute from philanthropists Leslie and Abigail Wexner.
 Emerging Scholar grants support early-career physician-scientists at the assistant professor level.